Introduction

 -

-A Text Editor or IDE: You’ll need a place to write your Terraform configurations.
-We recommend Visual Studio Code, but any text editor you’re comfortable with will do.
-We’ll talk more about this later!
+A Text Editor or IDE: You’ll need a code editor for writing Terraform configurations.
+Visual Studio Code is highly recommended for its excellent Terraform support, but any text editor will work.

 -

-Git: While not strictly necessary for Terraform, Git is incredibly useful for version control.
-If you don’t have it installed, now’s a great time to set it up.
+Git: While not strictly required for Terraform itself, Git is highly recommended for version control of your infrastructure code.
+If you don’t have it installed yet, this is a good time to set it up.

 Azure Subscription

-Last but definitely not least, you’ll need an Azure subscription. π This is where all your Terraform-managed resources will live.
-If you don’t have one yet, don’t worry!
-You can sign up for a free Azure account at https://azure.microsoft.com/free/.
-This free account gives you a bunch of services free for 12 months, plus a $200 credit to explore Azure for 30 days.
-Perfect for learning Terraform!
+You’ll need an Azure subscription where your Terraform-managed resources will reside.
+If you don’t have one yet, you can sign up for a free Azure account at https://azure.microsoft.com/free/.
+This includes a free tier for many services and a $200 credit valid for 30 days, which is ideal for learning Terraform.

 Installing Azure CLI